 Homelessness cannot be solved without changing hostile policies.
 Such policies are often the direct cause of people’s homelessness.
 They deny homeless people a safety net that could prevent them from becoming homeless in the first place.

-We are looking for a just and humane system in which everyone has access to housing and welfare support to keep people safe and protect them from cold, hunger and destitution.
+Citizens UK are campaigning for a just and humane system in which everyone has access to housing and welfare support to keep people safe and protect them from cold, hunger and destitution.
 Everyone deserves to have a roof over their heads and a place they can call home.

 - During the Covid-19 pandemic 90% of all homeless people were housed.
 For the first time, people with No Recourse to Public Funds (NRPF) received housing support.